-National Grasslands Payment - 25 percent of net revenues from national grasslands and land utilization projects (LUPs) administered under Title III of the Bankhead-Jones Farm Tenant Act (grazing receipts collected by the Forest Service and mineral receipts collected by the Minerals Management Service and transmitted to the Forest Service for distribution) is distributed to the 80 counties containing Forest Service national grasslands.
+National Grasslands Payment - 25 percent of net revenues from national grasslands and land utilization projects (LUPs) administered under Title III of the Bankhead-Jones Farm Tenant Act (grazing receipts collected by the Forest Service and mineral receipts collected by the Office of Natural Resource Revenue and transmitted to the Forest Service for distribution) is distributed to the 80 counties containing Forest Service national grasslands.
 Payments are made directly to the counties where the national grasslands and LUPs are located.